 Shell acknowledges that its activities have an environmental and social impact.
 To balance that, it seeks to provide communities that have not previously had it access to safe, reliable, and affordable energy, and to contribute to economic growth in the countries it operates.
 It does this by offering direct employment and the opportunity for local suppliers to be included in supply chains.
 Shell has a LiveWIRE program that helps local entrepreneurs launch businesses.
 It also helps finance healthcare and education services in many of the communities where it operates.

 Shell recruits graduates from a wide range of disciplines.
-That noted, it has a greater need for those with degrees in accounting, commerce and finance; chemistry; computer and earth sciences; engineering; geology; surveying; management; marketing; physics, and supply chain management.
+That noted, it has a greater need for those with degrees Wells Engineer, Mechanical Engineering, Civil Engineering: Electrical Engineering, Static Engineering, Process Engineering, Upstream Production Engineering, Offshore Engineering, Materials Engineering, Pipelines, Flow Assurance, Subsea, Utilities & Energy and Heat Transfer, and Health, Safety, Environment, and Security.
 Handily, you can go to the degree matcher page on the Shell Australia website to find out what kind of career path is available given your qualifications.

 Depending on what area of the business they aspire to be part of, grads take part in development programs that last from two to five years.
 Grads are divided into those joining the technical and those joining the commercial side of the business.
 Whichever side you opt for, you’ll take part in a comprehensive onboarding program that will expose you to all areas of the business.
-Graduate hires then do several rotations and combine on-the-job learning with formal training.
+Graduate hires may go on rotations and combine on-the-job learning with formal training, that might even take you bi-coastal!
 You’ll have a direct supervisor who will provide supportive guidance, constructive feedback, and access to a mentorship program.

 The process starts with a brief online application that can be expedited if connected to your LinkedIn profile.
 After, you will need to do an online timed cognitive test, online working style assessment, and an online short, self-recorded video interview that Shell calls the “On-Demand Video Interview”.
 If you make the cut, you’ll then be invited to take part in an online interview.
 This will include doing a presentation relating to a case study, with two Shell assessors.